-The cotton market is grappling with significant challenges as production in Pakistan continues to decline sharply.
-Recent forecasts indicate that cotton production for the current season may only reach 6-7 million bales, which is drastically below the textile sector's demand of 16 million bales.
+In Pakistan, the cotton market is also under pressure as production continues to decline sharply.
+Recent forecasts indicate that cotton production for the current season may only reach 6-7 million bales, significantly below the textile sector's demand of 16 million bales.
 This alarming shortfall has raised concerns among textile industrialists, including Khawaja Muhammad Usman, who emphasizes the urgent need for increased cotton supply to support the economy and sustain the textile industry.

 The December cotton contract has recently fallen below the 70-cent level, settling at 67.99 cents.
 Textile mills have been aggressive with price fixations, believing that demand will be there at lower prices.
 Speculative short positions could lead to a temporary short covering rally.
 If the December contract fails to find support at the current level, the next significant price support is at the 62-63 cent level.
 Despite poor weekly export sales and cancellations from major customers like China and Vietnam, a limited number of mills are showing interest in increasing yarn inventory in hopes of potential sales.
 However, the world consumer, particularly in the western world, is no longer actively purchasing cotton apparel.